darrenwsun/fluent-q/README.md

-# verbose-q
+# fluent-q
-A verbose wrapper for q
+A library that allows mortals to read/write q code fluently.